 I am a partner in the developer relations firm Oppkey.
-We build online and offline developer communities for incredible clients like RICOH THETA, the world's best selling 360° camera with an open source API supported by Google; Renesas, the world's #1 automotive microcontroller manufacturer; ActiveState, The Open Source Languages Company, known for open source language distributions and software dev tools, and many more.
+We build online and offline developer communities for incredible clients like IBM, with some of the world's best developer communities in API, Cloud, Data, Watson, open source and more; RICOH THETA, the world's best selling 360° camera with an open source API supported by Google and an Android-based development environment; Renesas, the world's #1 automotive microcontroller manufacturer; and many more.

 In the 1990s, I was a sysadmin on Sun boxes for five years, a technology analyst in Tokyo covering Japanese IT, and co-founder of an Albuquerque, New Mexico-based Linux company.
 Open source communities were a special focus.
 I moved to San Francisco in 1999 and worked at Turbolinux (acquired by SRA), Intrinsic Graphics (acquired by Vicarious Visions), Tablus (acquired by EMC), and Seclarity, all software startups of varying sizes -- with a little hardware mixed in.
 I worked for Page One PR before founding Oppkey in early 2010.
 For more details, please see my LinkedIn profile.